diego-benito-j/new_repo/README.md

         cout << ( dna[1] = 'r' ) << endl;
     }
 ```
-When compiled and executed, this code results in the following:
+When this code is compiled and executed, the following occurs:

 ```console
 dbj@dbj:~/new_repo$ g++ example_assignment_nonzero.cpp -o example_assignment_nonzero.x -Wall